 Trouble is, some VPNs are actually better than others at this, and it’s not very easy to determine the best VPNs for bypassing geo-blocks.

 That’s why, from Asia, I decided to test out as many options as I could.

 My target was to zero in on the top three VPNs which can get past Netflix’s restrictions and shows you how to watch Netflix with VPN.

 After all, US libraries carry the most contents and of course my favorite Marvel movies as well.

 And here’s what I found.

-How to Watch Netflix with VPN – Top 3 That Unblock Netflix
+VPNs That Work With Netflix – Top 3 That Unblock Netflix Ban

 After some intense rounds of testing, I’ve narrowed down the choice to the following three VPNs.

 These, I’ve found, have the best capabilities to unblock Netflix and open the doors to unlimited entertainment.

 Differentiator: Unmatched speed and consistency